KgothatsoSekhu01/alx-fe-reactjs/form-handling-react/README.md

 # React Query Demo

-This project demonstrates how to integrate **React Query** into a React application to fetch, cache, and update data from an API.
-The app uses the **JSONPlaceholder** API to fetch posts and displays them with the ability to refetch the data on demand.
+This is a demo project that integrates React Query into a React application for fetching, caching, and updating data from the JSONPlaceholder API.
+The goal of this project is to demonstrate the capabilities of React Query in optimizing data interactions in a React application.

 ## Features

-- **Fetching Data**: Fetches a list of posts from the JSONPlaceholder API using React Query's `useQuery` hook.
+- Fetches posts data from the JSONPlaceholder API.
+- Displays a list of posts with titles and body text.
-- **Caching**: Automatically caches the posts and avoids unnecessary API calls when navigating away and back to the component.
+- Automatically caches the fetched data to avoid redundant API requests.
-- **Manual Refetch**: Includes a button to manually trigger a data refetch and update the posts.
+- Includes a button to manually refetch data from the API.
-- **Error Handling**: Displays error messages if the data fetching fails.
-- **Loading State**: Shows a loading message while the data is being fetched.

-## Technologies Used

-- **React**: JavaScript library for building user interfaces.
-- **React Query**: Data-fetching and state management library for React.
+- Uses React Query’s caching and automatic state management to enhance performance and UI responsiveness.
-- **JSONPlaceholder**: Free online REST API for testing and prototyping.
+- Demonstrates handling loading states, error handling, and refetching data.

-## Setup and Installation
+## Setup

-### 1. Clone the repository
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/your-username/react-query-demo.git
 cd react-query-demo